PrefectHQ/actions-prefect-deploy/README.md

 ## Details

 A Github Action to deploy a Prefect flow via [Prefect Projects](https://docs.prefect.io/latest/concepts/projects/#projects).
 Note - all configuration defined in your `deployment.yaml` will be infered at run time; this means you do **not** need to duplicate cli arguments that are already defined.
-For example, if your `deployment.yaml` looks like: You will not need to pass your work-pool name, or the deployment name to this action.
+For example, if your `deployment.yaml` looks like:
 ```yaml
 description: null
 entrypoint: examples/simple/flow.py:call_api